-Daniel Drezner is associate professor of international politics at the Fletcher School of Law and Diplomacy at Tufts University and author of All Politics is Global: Explaining International Regulatory Regimes (Princeton University Press, 2007) and Theories of International Politics and Zombies (Princeton University Press, 2011).
+Daniel W. Drezner is associate professor of international politics at the Fletcher School of Law and Diplomacy at Tufts University and author of All Politics is Global: Explaining International Regulatory Regimes (Princeton University Press, 2007) and Theories of International Politics and Zombies (Princeton University Press, 2011).

 Drezner has taught at the University of Chicago, University of Colorado at Boulder, and Donetsk Technical University in the Republic of Ukraine for Civic Education Project and has served as an international economist in the Treasury Department and as a research consultant for the RAND corporation.

-In addition to his latest work, Drezner is the author of U.S. Trade Strategy: Free Versus Fair (Council on Foreign Relations Press, 2006), and The Sanctions Paradox: Economic Statecraft and International Relations (Cambridge University Press, 1999), and is the editor of Locating the Proper Authorities: The Interaction of Domestic and International Institutions (University of Michigan Press, 2003).
+Drezner is also the author of U.S. Trade Strategy: Free Versus Fair (Council on Foreign Relations Press, 2006), and The Sanctions Paradox: Economic Statecraft and International Relations (Cambridge University Press, 1999), and is the editor of Locating the Proper Authorities: The Interaction of Domestic and International Institutions (University of Michigan Press, 2003).
 He is widely published in policy and scholarly journals.

 Drezner has B.A. from Williams College, an M.A. in economics and a Ph.D. in political science from Stanford University.
 He has received fellowships from the German Marshall Fund of the United States, Council on Foreign Relations and Harvard University’s Olin Center for Strategic Studies.
 He was a monthly contributor to The New Republic Online, and have also published essays in Foreign Affairs, Foreign Policy, the New York Times, Slate, Tech Central Station, and the Wall Street Journal.